whitschroder/remote-sensing/_sources/bands.md

 Texture analysis is used in remote sensing to highlight differences between materials.
 In QGIS, the GRASS tool [r.texture](https://grass.osgeo.org/grass-stable/manuals/r.texture.html) calculates several metrics, variance being the most common method used.

 Run r.texture, select the input raster, select Textural Measurement Method(s) (var = variance), select size of moving window (must be an odd integer, 3 is the default), and choose an output folder.
-Note that this tool inputs the folder as a string, so do not use any spaces in your folder path.
+Note that this tool inputs the folder as a string, so do not use any spaces in your folder path, or put the folder path in quotes.

 The following image is a texture (variance) analysis of the first order Principal Component Analysis, highlighting the differences between different types of land cover: